SAFEGUARDING

 The following statement was agreed by the Senior Leadership and the Trustees

-• We recognise the personal dignity and rights of both children adults and will ensure all our policies and procedures will reflect this.
+• We recognise the personal dignity and rights of both children and adults and will ensure all our policies and procedures will reflect this.

 • We believe all children and adults should enjoy and have appropriate access to the life and ministries of Epsom Vineyard where safe to do so.